Read your latest personalised notifications

-In a relaxed atmosphere, with a cup of coffee or tea, young heart failure enthusiasts are given the opportunity to meet internationally renowned experts in the field.
+In a relaxed atmosphere, with a cup of coffee or tea, young heart failure enthusiasts have been given the opportunity to meet internationally renowned experts in the field.

 The HFA Career Cafe is the meeting place for the future generation of heart failure specialists to interact with the great leaders of their specialty.